Skip to main content

 Authenticate with Shootbin

 The first time you use the plugin, it will prompt you to sign in to your Shootbin account.
-Follow the on-screen steps to connect the plugin to your account.If you’re on the Agency plan and prefer to use an API token instead, generate one in your Shootbin account settings under API Tokens, then enter it in the plugin’s authentication settings.
+Follow the on-screen steps to connect the plugin to your account.If you’re on the Studio or Agency plan and prefer to use an API token instead, generate one in your Shootbin account settings under the Studio tab, then enter it in the plugin’s authentication settings.

-If you’re on the Agency plan and want to use token-based authentication:
+If you’re on the Studio or Agency plan and want to use token-based authentication:

 1

-Go to your Shootbin account settings and navigate to the API Tokens section.
+Go to your Shootbin account settings and navigate to the Studio tab.

 2